This site contains no information about the edibility or toxicity of mushrooms.

-Laccaria laccata, also know as Common Laccaria, is a a smallish agaric which is reddish brown throughout and has distant thickish gills and a fibrous stem.
+Laccaria laccata, also know as Common Laccaria, is a smallish agaric that is reddish-brown throughout and has distant thickish gills and a fibrous stem.
 It grows in scattered trooping groups on soil in mixed woods and on heaths.

 typically reddish brow, but may be shades of pink-brown.
 It has a toothed margin and a slight depression in the center.
 Gills coloured as cap, but becoming powdered white with spores, adnate, thick, broad distant.
 Stem colored as cap, robust and strongly fibrillose, often twisted and laterally compressed.
 The mushroom has no ring.

 on the MushroomExpert.Com Web site.